Australian Bank: History

 At the time of its establishment in 1981, it was the first new trading bank in Australia since 1945.

-In the late 1970s, Agnew had expressed concerns that Australian banks weren't sufficiently competitive.
+In the late 1970s, Agnew had expressed concerns that Australian banks were not sufficiently competitive.
 During a discussion with fellow Western Australian John Stone (then Secretary to the Treasury), Stone suggested (possibly in jest) that, if Agnew were so concerned, he should establish a bank of his own.

 The bank opened offices in Perth (190 St George's Terrace), Sydney (17 O’Connell Street) and Melbourne (400 Collins Street, moving to 395 Collins Street from mid 1985).